 We all, in our various ways, got to know Lindsay Falck.
 For some, Lindsay was a teacher; others, a mentor and colleague; some took great care of him; while–still others–were drawn in by his wonderful stories.
 He was an inspiration, a loyal friend, a colleague, and a consummate gentleman.

 Lindsay’s gentle, generous ways with students and colleagues, his ready enthusiasm and his incredible depth of experience and knowledge, left an indelible mark on the Weitzman School.
 Here, a selection of individuals who studied or worked with Lindsay reflect on his life and his contributions to architecture and teaching in his native South Africa and in Philadelphia.
 To add your voice, contact email@example.com.

-Memorial gifts are currently being accepted to establish the Lindsay Falck Fellowship Fund at the Weitzman School.
-Those interested in contributing to the Fund may do so through the Weitzman School Annual Special Projects Fund – please mark your gift ‘in memory of Lindsay Falck.’
+Memorial gifts are currently being accepted to the Lindsay Falck Fellowship Fund at the Weitzman School.
+Those interested in contributing to the Fund may do so through our online giving page – please mark your gift ‘in memory of Lindsay Falck.’

 Lindsay Falck (1934–2020), architect and teacher.

 Dyer Alfred Lindsay Falck, 86, simply “Lindsay” to all who knew him, died peacefully at his St. Marks Square home in Philadelphia on May 18, 2020 of kidney failure.